-Sugar is a topic you hear me talk about a lot around here and there’s a couple of reasons why.
-First of all, I get new visitors who have never been here before on a daily basis and thus it is often a new concept for them.
-Since it is one of the cornerstones of my approach to health I must present it frequently to newcomers.
+Eliminating sugar from the diet is an issue you hear me talk about a lot around here for a couple of important reasons.
+First of all, I get new visitors who have never been here before on a daily basis, and thus it is often a new concept for them.
+Since it is one of the cornerstones of my approach to optimizing health and well-being, I must present it frequently to newcomers.

-Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free of brainwashing and conditioning that we have grown up with over a lifetime.
+Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free from brainwashing and conditioning that we have grown up with over a lifetime.
 That reprogramming is accomplished in large part by having repeated exposure to the new idea.

-With health care costs through the roof and many people struggling financially, this is an extremely effective method of self-care that costs you absolutely nothing and requires no visits to the doctor.
+With health care costs through the roof and many people struggling financially, this is an extremely powerful method of self-care that costs you absolutely nothing and requires no visits to the doctor.
 There is nothing more empowering.

 On the other hand, many people are aware they shouldn’t be eating sugar, but they just can’t seem to resist its seductive power.
 The reason people struggle so intensely to remove sugar from the diet is because they are dealing with a powerful addiction.
 Sugar is a mind-altering addictive drug.

 Just like alcoholism and drug addiction, overcoming sugar addiction and sugar cravings is a complex and multi-faceted task.
 Each of these facets must be addressed in order to be successful.
-However, once achieved, the benefits will be many and you can bask in your new-found freedom.
+However, once achieved, the benefits will be many, and you can bask in your new-found freedom.

 Regardless of which health condition you face, you simply can’t go wrong by making this one simple change in your diet.
 Declare your independence from sugar today and move toward a higher level of health.